What Happened

-A federal appeals court has ruled that the Trump administration's policy illegally banned active transgender troops from military service.
-While the court blocked the removal of currently serving transgender personnel, it allowed for restrictions on new recruits.
-The case is expected to be appealed to the Supreme Court.
+A federal appeals court panel has ruled that the Trump administration's policy illegally banned active transgender troops from U.S. military service.
+The ruling, which blocks the removal of transgender service members, was made by an appeals court.

 Key Facts